kojiishi/snap-height/README.md

 so that lines align to grids as a consequence.
 2. Instead of defining grids,
-it relies on [CSS Custom Properties] for authors to assign a value to multiple boxes.
+it relies on [CSS Custom Properties] for authors to assign a value to multiple boxes and multiple properties.

 # Proposals